 Feeding kids is a challenge and seeing all of the food that we try to get them to eat that they discard or ignore can be really demoralizing—and a waste of money and resources!
-Here are a few ways you can reduce the amount of food waste when feeding your kids to lower your footprint on the planet…and save yourself some cash too.
+Here’s how to reduce the amount of food waste when feeding your kids to lower your footprint on the planet, waste food, and save money.

 How to Reduce Food Waste

 According to the NRDC, up to 40% of the food in the US is never eaten, which may ring true if you’re feeding a little kid with variable preferences.
 (Anyone else have a toddler who likes to take one bite of something and then claim to be done??)
 And while larger scale programs to reduce food waste may vary from community to community, there are small ways you can make a fairly big impact at home.
 For me, this is a simple way to throw away less food, spend less money on groceries, and get my kids to eat all of the healthy food I want them to!

 TIP: These efforts also help in times when you’re simply worried about how much food you have on hand or access to.